What Is Scoliosis?

 - Muscle weakness in one or both legs

 In many cases, the discomfort is more pronounced in the morning, then gradually improves with activity and worsens again over the course of the day.

 In children, the focus of scoliosis treatment is usually to prevent moderate-to-severe spinal curvature from worsening.
 A back brace may be recommended for this purpose.
 Typically, a child would wear a brace until his or her bones stop growing.

 In adults, the focus of scoliosis treatment is usually to address the degenerative changes that have caused the spinal curvature, rather than to correct the curvature itself.
 Nonsurgical treatments such as physical therapy, strengthening and stretching exercises and pain management may provide effective relief from mild-to-moderate symptoms.
 If degenerative scoliosis has resulted in spinal stenosis (narrowing), surgery may be recommended to relieve pressure on the spinal cord or an affected nerve root.
 To create space for compressed nerves, a surgeon may perform a laminectomy to remove a portion of the lamina (the bone that forms the “roof” over the spinal canal).
 In some cases, a surgeon may also perform a spinal fusion to help stabilize the spinal column.

 At Advanced Orthopaedics & Sports Medicine of Houston, Texas, we offer a full spectrum of scoliosis treatments.
-If you’ve been diagnosed with scoliosis, you can consult with our neck and back pain specialists, physical therapists and in-house chiropractor to learn about your options for pain relief.
+If you’ve been diagnosed with scoliosis, you can consult with our neck and back pain specialists to learn about your options for pain relief.
 We can recommend a customized treatment plan to help you achieve the best possible outcome and quality of life.

 To request an appointment, contact Advanced Orthopaedics & Sports Medicine of Houston, TX, today.